AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 As before, art is essential to get a general feel for a game so it's not all just code, but it doesn't need to be perfect, especially at this stage.
 If you want to go overboard with the art, that's fine too.
 I lean toward the former, obviously.

 First, let's load and unload these new files.
-The following snippits of code are a really useful pattern, since you only have to add the file name once and it will be automagically loaded and unloaded.
+The following snippits of code are a really useful pattern, since you only have to add the file identifier once and it will be automagically loaded and unloaded.

 ```C
 // Put this below the defines.
 If you use different filenames, make sure to change them accordingly.